GetRioToday/6226241516-NogalesMexico/README.md

 - No Drowning.lua: Disables the drowning setting in the ACS System.
 - No Fall.lua: Prevents you from taking fall damage by disabling the ACS System fall damage setting.
 - No Jump Delay.lua: Once again modifies the ACS settings to disable the jumping delay.
-- No Ragdoll: Prevents your character from ragdolling on damage or fall.
+- No Ragdoll.lua: Prevents your character from ragdolling on damage or fall.
-- Spam Surrender: Spams the surrender system, which ends up blasting loud spanish dialogue all around you.
+- Spam Surrender.lua: Spams the surrender system, which ends up blasting loud spanish dialogue all around you.
-- Time Lock: Allows you to lock the world time, locally, to a time of your choice.
+- Time Lock.lua: Allows you to lock the world time, locally, to a time of your choice.

   *No money or autofarming scripts because the experience mechanics are so confusing and horribly designed.*